iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ct.covid19.exposurenotifications___minted151009/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.ct.covid19.exposurenotifications 5 reviews"/>
 </p>

+> I don't normally rate apps.
+Just looking through all the reviews and it's a shame that people ignorant to how the app actually works are leaving negative reviews.
+Download the app.
+Let it run.
+If you test positive, record it in the app.
+If someone else running this app tests positive and records it in the app, you will receive an alert (If you were near that person for more than 15min).
+Other than that, the app will silently run until something happens.
+It's not that hard to understand...<br> :date: __2021-04-20 18:02:46__

 > Great idea in need of more widespread usage.
 I have no issue having my anonymous data help people I am in proximity with.
 I have not gotten any alerts, but I tend to not be out and about a lot during the pandemic so I'm probably less susceptible than many.<br> :date: __2021-03-22 23:57:00__

 > THAT HOW I CUT TO NOW ABOUT THIS VIRUS<br> :date: __2021-03-07 20:00:17__